SangResidata/Time-Series-Forecasting/README.md

 ## Components of Time Series Data

-Time series data can be broken down into several fundamental components to help understand underlying patterns and forecast.
+Time series data can be broken down into several fundamental components to help understand underlying patterns and forecast

 ## Characteristics of Time Series Data Components